'Tough time': Mother of mosque attack victim assaulted in aggravated robbery

 "She is just trying to process and digest what has happened."

-Anyone who was travelling in the area or saw two men dressed in black leaving the scene on foot are urged to contact police.
+Anyone who was travelling in the area or saw two men dressed in black leaving the scene on foot is urged to contact police.

 It is understood the offenders got into a black Audi A3 parked on Amyes Rd and drove away.